openSUSE/kernel-source/scripts/git_sort/README.md

 the script merge_tool.py.
 Please see the header of that file for installation instructions.

+When using the merge tool, the LINUX_GIT reference repository must fetch from the repositories which are the upstream source of patches which were added in the remote branch of the merge (the `<commit>` argument to `git merge`) or which are in different subsystem maintainer sections between the local and remote revisions.
+A simple way to satisfy that condition is to fetch from all remotes configured for git-sort before doing a merge resolution.
+The script `scripts/git_sort/update_clone.py` can be used to create or update the configuration of a repository so that it contains all of the remotes configured for git-sort.
+Please see the help message of that script for more information.

 As an example, the merge in kernel-source commit da87d04b3b needed conflict resolution.
 Let's redo this resolution using merge_tool:
 ```